Robert-Steiner/xain-sdk/README.md

         self, weights: List[ndarray], epochs: int, epoch_base: int ) -> Tuple[List[ndarray], int, Dict[str, ndarray]]:

+        if weights:
             # define the number of samples in the training dataset
             number_train_samples: int = 80

             # load weights into the model
             ...

             # train the model for the specified number of epochs
             ...

             # gather the metrics of the trained epochs
+            ...

+        else:
+            # initialize new weights for the model
             ...

         # return the updated weights
         return weights, number_train_samples, metrics